Lost in Translation (film): Opening shot

+Ending and the whisper

+The film's concluding scene—in which Bob and Charlotte embrace in a Tokyo street and he whispers inaudibly in her ear—has generated sustained commentary over two decades.
+Coppola said she did not write the line, and that Murray said it was "something that should stay between them".

+Viewers have attempted to determine the words, including a 2007 video that claimed to isolate the dialogue by digitally enhancing the soundtrack.
+Entertainment Weekly highlighted the clip while cautioning that its accuracy was uncertain.
+Neither Coppola nor the actors have endorsed any transcription, and subsequent criticism has emphasized that the unknowability of the line is integral to the ending.

 Production

 Writing

 After dropping out of college in her early twenties, Coppola often traveled to Tokyo, trying out a variety of jobs in fashion and photography.
 Unsure of what to do for a career, she described this period as a "kind of crisis" in which she meandered around the city contemplating her future.
 She came to feel fond of Tokyo, noting an otherworldly quality brought on as a foreigner grappling with feelings of jet lag in an unfamiliar setting.
 After many years, she settled on a career in filmmaking and returned to the city, staying at the Park Hyatt Tokyo to promote her first feature film, the 1999 drama The Virgin Suicides.

 Coppola began writing Lost in Translation after returning home from this press tour.
 Having been influenced by her background in Tokyo, she resolved to write a screenplay set there and began forming a story about two characters experiencing a "romantic melancholy" in the Park Hyatt Tokyo.
 Coppola was long attracted to the neon signs of the city and envisaged Tokyo taking on a "dreamy feeling" in the film.
 She recruited her friend Brian Reitzell, who ultimately served as the film's music producer, to create dream pop compilation mixes that she listened to while writing to help establish this mood.

 Coppola did not initially write the screenplay in traditional script form, citing the difficulty of mapping out a full plot.
 Instead, she opted to write "little paragraphs" largely based on disparate impressions and experiences of her life in Tokyo, which she then adapted to a script.
 Among the first images she included was of her friend Fumihiro Hayashi performing a karaoke rendition of the Sex Pistols' "God Save the Queen", which Coppola saw him perform during the time she worked in Tokyo.
 After writing the first 20 pages with help from her brother, Roman Coppola, she returned to Tokyo for further inspiration.
 There, she videotaped anything she could use as a further writing aid.